Intense pulsed light: Description

-Intense pulsed light is the use of intense pulses of non-coherent light over a range of wavelengths from 500 nm to 1200 nm.
-Xenon flashlamps produce high output bursts of broad spectrum.
-Cooling is used to protect the skin in contact with the device.
+Intense pulsed light is the use of intense pulses of non-coherent light over a range of wavelengths from approximately 500 nm to approximately 1200 nm.
+Linear xenon flashlamps produce high output bursts of broad spectrum.
+The flashlamp is typically cooled by water flow in a glass tube concentric with the flashlamp.
+In addition to its cooling of the flashlamp, the water envelope also filters out longer wavelength infrared light that is heavily absorbed in water and could damage the patient's skin that has a high concentration of water.
+Light generated by the flashlamp is typically coupled to the skin by cooled (in many cases) lightguides which are also used to protect the skin in contact with the device.

 Regulations governing IPL vary by jurisdiction.
 A distinction is sometimes made between beauty-grade and medical-grade machines, mainly to get around regulations.

-The first FDA approval of IPL was for telangiectasias in 1995.
+IPL was invented in 1992 by Shimon Eckhouse who wrote the first patent describing the technology in detail (US patent No. 5,405,368 filed in 1992 and granted in 1995).
+The first medical use of IPL was aimed at the treatment of vascular lesions and introduced to the medical market by ESC Medical which was founded by Shimon Eckhouse to develop and commercialize the technology.
+The first FDA approval of IPL for treatment of vascular lesions was granted to ESC Medical in 1995 with additional FDA clearances for treatment of pigmented lesions and hair removal granted in 1996 and 1997 respectively.
 Use quickly spread to a variety of medical and cosmetic settings.
 Treatment is generally safe and effective, but complications can occur, such as hyperpigmentation.
 The polychromatic light can reach multiple chromophores in human skin: mainly hemoglobin, water, and melanin.
 This results in selective photothermolysis of blood vessels, pigmented cells, or hair follicles.

 Hair removal

 IPL can reduce hair growth, most effectively in darker, coarser hair.
-IPL should not be confused with laser hair removal, a different procedure using coherent, monochromatic laser light.
+IPL is distinct from laser hair removal which uses coherent monochromatic laser light.